 - 3.3.e – Managing sources for coastal and marine water quality improvements

 This area of focus made use of the Action Platform on Source to Sea Management to undertake a stock take on source-to-sea (ridge-to-reef) management to determine the aspects in need of increased attention considering past lessons, identify how the international community can be mobilized and contribute.

-IWRA is glad to announce the launch of its Water Quality Task Force, with an open call for panellists.
-IWRA is presently seeking experts from around the world to join its WQ Task Force, to make a meaningful contribution to the quality of the water resources through the WQ Project with strong support of the World Water Council.
-The WQ Task Force will be made up of selected IWRA members, supported by its Executive Board and Secretariat.
+The Association was glad to launch recently the debut of its Task Force on Water Quality (WQ).
+With an open call for panellists, IWRA sought experts from around the world to join its WQ Task Force, to make a meaningful contribution to Water Quality through the WQ Project with strong support of the World Water Council.
+The WQ Task Force is made up of selected IWRA members, supported by its Executive Board and Secretariat.
 Panellists will have the opportunity to:

 - Contribute to a compendium on global water quality guidelines.
-Panellists will help to review and finalise the report entitled “Global Compendium on Water Quality Guidelines for Different Uses: Which Water Quality for Which Use?”, to be published in 2018.
+Panellists will help to review and finalise the report entitled “Global Compendium on Water Quality Guidelines: Which quality for which use?” to be published in 2018.